turbot/steampipe-plugin-azure/docs/tables/azure_consumption_usage.md

 description: "Allows users to query Azure Cost Management usage details for the defined scope."
 ---

-# Table: azure_consumption_usage - Query Azure Container Groups using SQL
+# Table: azure_consumption_usage - Query Azure Consumption Usage using SQL

 Azure Consumption Usage provide the ability to explore cost and usage data via multidimensional analysis, where creating customized filters and expressions allow you to answer consumption-related questions for your Azure resources.